zdenek-biberle/home-assistant/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-Use [black](https://github.com/ambv/black) to make sure the code follows the style.
+Use [Ruff](https://docs.astral.sh/ruff/) to make sure the code follows the style.

 ## Test your code modification

-This custom component is based on [homeassistant-meshtastic template](https://github.com/broglep/homeassistant-meshtastic).
+This custom component is based on [integration_blueprint template](https://github.com/ludeeus/integration_blueprint).

 It comes with development environment in a container, easy to launch if you use Visual Studio Code.
 With this container you will have a stand alone